mbiesiad/awesome-astronomy/README.md

-A curated list of assets availible on the Internet related to astronomy.
+A curated list of assets available on the Internet related to the astronomy.

 As you know, that's a large field of science, so any contribution is warmly welcome!